CreativeSDK/phonegap-plugin-csdk-send-to-desktop/README.md

 - [Client Auth plugin](https://github.com/CreativeSDK/phonegap-plugin-csdk-client-auth)
 - [User Auth plugin](https://github.com/CreativeSDK/phonegap-plugin-csdk-user-auth)

-**Required:** This guide will assume that you have installed all software and completed all of the steps in the [Client Auth guide](https://github.com/CreativeSDK/phonegap-plugin-csdk-client-auth).
+**Required:** This guide will assume that you have installed all software and completed all of the steps in the plugin guides linked above.

+**Required:** Your user must be logged in to with their Adobe ID (via the [User Auth plugin](https://github.com/CreativeSDK/phonegap-plugin-csdk-user-auth)) for Send To Desktop to work.

 # Installation